chachwick/webpCreate/README.md

 # webpCreate

 **Batch-convert images to WebP** with organization, optional resizing, multi-threading, parallel directories, conflict handling, and a clear savings report.
+The script relies on cwebp

 ---